kazurayam/KS_Fake_KeywordLogger_Integrates_ExtentReports/docs/index.md

 Then what will happen? --- My fake `KeywordLogger` will have higher precedence to the real `KeywordLogger` provided by Katalon.
 Effectively I can change the source code of the `KeywordLogger` as I like.

 I created this project and tried this idea.
-It worked!

 ## Description